haqqman/address-data/docs/mock_user_credentials.md

     5.  **Firebase Project:** Ensure your application is connected to the correct Firebase project where these users were created (check your `.env.local` or environment configuration for Firebase).
 The `.env.local` should be configured with the details for `addressdata-sandbox` project ID.
     6.  **Sign-in Method Enabled:** Ensure "Email/Password" is enabled as a sign-in provider in your Firebase project: Firebase Console -> Authentication -> Sign-in method tab.

+**Error: `Firebase: Error (auth/unauthorized-domain)`**

+*   **Meaning:** This error indicates that the domain from which your application is trying to authenticate users (e.g., `localhost` during development, or your deployment domain) is not whitelisted in your Firebase project's authentication settings.
+*   **Solution:**
+    1. Go to your Firebase Project Console (`addressdata-sandbox`).
+    2. Navigate to "Authentication" (under "Build" in the sidebar).
+    3. Go to the "Sign-in method" tab.
+    4. Scroll down to the "Authorized domains" section.
+    5. Click "Add domain".
+    6. Enter the domain you are using.
+For local development, this is typically `localhost`.
+If you deploy your app, you'll need to add your production domain (e.g., `your-app-name.vercel.app` or `yourcustomdomain.com`) as well.
+    7. Click "Add".

 The application code correctly calls Firebase for authentication.
-This error originates from Firebase due to a mismatch with its stored user data or configuration.
+These errors usually originate from Firebase due to a mismatch with its stored user data or configuration.